L4ki/Breeze-Chameleon-Icons/README.md

 - The icons are based on the Default "Breeze" Icon Theme.

+- Breeze Icon Theme has been developed by The KDE Visual Design Group.

 - The folders change color depending on the Color Scheme You Set